Faustian bargains for rotten apples

 So when thinking about what else I could write about in 2025 to keep the streak going, given so much is off the table now for so many reasons, I realised that one topic for me this year is still fair game: the big changes in my personal computing setup outside of work.

-I’ve been using Apple’s Mac as my daily driver since 2006, starting with a white polycarbonate MacBook.
-They rebooted that product line as part of their transition from PowerPC to x86 as their underlying processor architecture for Mac OS X as it was called back then.
-Between 2002 and 2006 I’d been using Linux in my personal computing life across the desktop and laptop systems that I had, and I’d come to see Mac OS X as a somewhat ideal embodiment of what I loved about Linux: it paired a UNIX-like core and userland with a slick GUI that was way more in sync with the way I think and work than Windows.
+Between 2002 and 2006 I’d been using Linux in my personal computing life across the desktop and laptop systems that I had, and I’d come to see Mac OS X as a somewhat ideal embodiment of what I loved about Linux: it paired a Unix-like core and userland with a slick GUI environment that was way more in sync with the way I think and work than Windows.
+The transition to x86 processors increased performance significantly so the tech world obviously stopped and took notice.

 The Mac brought a serious level of polish to the kind of personal computing software I’m drawn to, by taking advantage of it only running on top of hardware they shipped and could therefore tightly optimise for.
-That gave them something very compelling that they’ve cashed in on ever since, dragging legions of folks like me—folks that can’t gel with Windows and don’t want to daily-drive Linux, but that want a powerful, stable and malleable personal computer to create things on—to their platform as a result.
+That gave them something very compelling that they’ve cashed in on ever since, dragging legions of folks like me—folks that can’t gel with Windows and don’t want to daily-drive Linux, but who still want a powerful, stable and malleable personal computer to create things with—to their platform as a result.

-There’s a Faustian bargain at play when you use a Mac, though, since you need to trade the free soul of software for those diabolical favours of polish, performance and stability.
+There’s a Faustian bargain at play when you use a Mac, though, since you need to trade the free soul of software for its diabolical favours of polish, performance and stability.
 Sadly for Macphistopheles, now indubitably given over to the power of the endless riches provided by the others he made the same bargain with, he’s not holding up his end any more.
 Drop a hand into his barrel of fresh apples these days and you’re highly likely to grab one that’s rotten.
 Thus ends the ropey pun section of this year’s streak-keeping technological lament.

 Then in late 2019, flush with the spoils of a good bonus at work, I decided to heavily increase my stake in the Mac.
 Apple had given me three really good computers in the last decade and a bit, each improving on the last in key ways that truly felt like upgrades.
 So even though at the time of buying I knew they were transitioning every Mac to Apple Silicon at some point in the future, I was still happy to invest in what would turn out to be the final swansong for Intel in an Apple product: the 2019 Mac Pro.